-59. The paramount objective is twofold: protection of consumer interest, and ensuring completion of projects in an efficient manner.
+56. The paramount objective is twofold: protection of consumer interest, and ensuring completion of projects in an efficient manner.
 Denial of extension during the Covid-19 disruption would have resulted in projects being stalled, to the grave prejudice of allottees.
-It was in this context that this Authority, balancing the equities, granted extensions in line with the notifications issued by the Telangana RERA:
+It was in this context that this Authority, balancing the equities, granted extensions in line with the moratoriums issued by Telangana RERA: